Gibson Les Paul bass: History

 The first model simply called "Les Paul Bass", had a few interesting features, most notably low impedance circuitry, especially designed for recording in the studio.
 It had a Honduras mahogany body with a three-piece mahogany set neck with 24 frets, and a 30 1/2" scale.
-Besides volume and tone control it had a number of tone-shaping switches (passive circuitry) and two oval humbuckers.
+Besides volume and tone control it had two humbuckers.
+This original model turned out to be a flop.

-The original Les Paul Bass turned out to be a flop, and in 1971 the model was redesigned and renamed Les Paul Triumph.
-This model had built-in switching to change from low to high impedance, but was, in essence, much the same, using the same woods and construction.
+In 1971 the model was redesigned and renamed the Les Paul Triumph.
+This model had oval low-impedance pickups, volume and tone knobs and a 3-way toggle switch to select between neck, bridge and both pickups, it had slider switches to change the pickups from low to high impedance, switch them in and out of phase, and set the basic tonal voice; physically, however much the same, using the same woods (other than an all-mahogany body, as opposed to the original's maple-capped one) and construction.

 A hollow body version was created in 1973, named the Les Paul Signature bass.
 This was a long scale bass (34½") with double cutaways.
 Very different from the preceding models, but still bearing the Les Paul name.

 In 1979 all Les Paul Bass models were discontinued.

 In the early 1990s Gibson concentrated on their classic designs, and decided to give the Les Paul bass another chance.
 Offerings included flattop versions (Deluxe and Special) and a carved-top Standard model.
 Les Paul basses were available as 4 or 5-string models.
 The first 1990s version of the Standard model featured Bartolini electronics and pickups.
 This version is easily recognized by its lack of a pickup selector switch.

 The Les Paul Standard bass available from 1997 until 2006 featured a carved maple top over a chambered body for reduced weight.
 It was equipped with the very high output TB Plus humbucking pickups with ceramic magnets on a three-way pickup selector switch and switchable to passive electronics.

 In 2011, the Gibson Les Paul Bass Oversized was released.
-The difference from the Les Paul Standard Bass is that it has a larger body and stoptail with tune-o-matic bridge.
+The difference from the Les Paul Standard Bass is that it has a larger body and stoptail with a Tune-o-matic bridge.